eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 The Explorer for Endevor VS Code extension modernizes the way you interact with Endevor and offers a user-friendly and convenient way to work with elements and inventory locations.
 Explorer for Endevor includes the following features:

 - Work with multiple Endevor inventory locations
-- Filter elements in the tree
+- Filter elements in the **Endevor Elements** view
 - Fetch elements from up the Endevor map
 - Add an element
 - View an element
 - Edit an element
 - Move an element
 - Retrieve an element with dependencies
+- Create a package
+- Cast and reset a package
+- List and filter packages
 - View element details
 - View history of elements
+- View the element diff in element history
 - Check action reports
 - Perform a Generate action
 - Print a listing
 - Read team configuration files and Zowe CLI profiles (including Zowe base profiles)
 - Create and synchronize an Endevor workspace
+- Leverage a basic SCL highlighter

 Explorer for Endevor is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
 The extension is also part of [Code4z](https://techdocs.broadcom.com/code4z), an all-round VS Code extension package that offers a modern experience for mainframe application developers, including tools for language support, data editing, testing, and source code management.
 For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).